314pies/Concierge-Chatbot/front end/README.md

 1. Download this folder.
 2. Replace `/assets/js/sdk/apigClient.js` with your own SDK file from API Gateway.
-3. Open `chat.html` in any browser.
+3. Open `chat.html` in any browser and start sending messages.
-4. Start sending messages to test the chatbot interaction.